Electrostatic gate-controlled quantum interference in a high-mobility two-dimensional electron gas at the (La$_{0.3}$Sr$_{0.7}$)(Al$_{0.65}$Ta$_{0.35}$)O$_3$/SrTiO$_3$ interface: Appendices

 \section{Appendices}

 {A\arabic{subsection}}

 {A\arabic{equation}}

-\emph {Appendix 1} To investigate the temperature range over which the $B$-periodic oscillations persist, we measured the same device in a helium-4 cryostat at temperatures ranging from 1.5 K to 9.0 K. Fig. 5a display $R_{xx}(B)$ measured at different temperatures.
-While the SdH oscillations are completely suppressed at 1.5 K, the $B$-periodic oscillations remain visible up to at least 8 K. Furthermore, the amplitude of these oscillations exhibits an exponential decay with increasing magnetic field strength (Fig. 5b).
+\emph {Appendix 1} To investigate the temperature range over which the $B$-periodic oscillations persist, we measured the device-1 in a helium-4 cryostat at temperatures ranging from 1.5 K to 9.0 K at $V_g = 3.0~$V. These measurements were carried out in pulsed magnetic fields of pulse length $\sim$ 300 ms. Fig.~\ref{F5}a display $R_{xx}(B)$ measured at different temperatures.
+The zero-field $R_{xx}$ from these measurements differs slightly, consistent with changes in electrical conduction commonly observed in STO-based interfaces after thermal cycling.
+Such changes are often attributed to oxygen vacancy redistribution \cite{Minhas2017, goble2017}, leading to slight variation in carrier density and mobility. $B$-periodic oscillations remain visible at least up to 9 K (Fig.~\ref{F5}a); and the amplitude of these oscillations exhibits an exponential decay with increasing magnetic field strength (Fig.~\ref{F5}b).

+\emph {Appendix 2} To analyse the SdH oscillations observed for $\theta = 0^{\circ}$, we subtracted the monotonous background of $R_{xx}(B)$ data displayed in Fig.~\ref{F1}(a).
+At the lowest temperature 0.1 K, we observed large amplitude low-frequency oscillations superimposed with higher frequency oscillations (Fig.~\ref{SdH}a).
+As the temperature increases, the high-frequency oscillations start damping quickly and the low-frequency oscillations survive at least up to $\sim$ 1.1 K. By fitting the temperature dependence of oscillations amplitude with L-K formula as shown in the main panel of Fig.~\ref{SdH}b, we estimated the cyclotron mass of $\sim 2.1 m_e$.
+Further, analyzing the exponential growth of oscillations with $B$ (inset of Fig.~\ref{SdH}b), we extracted the quantum mobility of $\sim 2530$ cm$^2$V$^{-1}$s${-1}$, one order of magnitude smaller than the transport mobility estimated from Drude formula.

-\emph {Appendix 2} To further illustrate the evolution of quantum oscillations with $V_g$, we replot the data from Fig. 3e as a color contour map (Fig. 6).
+\emph {Appendix 3} To further illustrate the evolution of quantum oscillations with $V_g$, we replot the data from Fig.~\ref{Gating}e as a color contour map (Fig.~\ref{F6}).
 In this representation, the blue regions correspond to oscillation minima and the red regions to maxima.
 This format clearly reveals a shift of the $B$-periodic oscillations (AAS oscillations) toward lower magnetic fields and SdH oscillations toward higher magnetic fields with increasing $V_g$.

-\emph {Appendix 3} Fig. 7 shows the $B$-periodic oscillations in the longitudinal (top) and Hall resistance (bottom) of a second sample measured at various temperatures.
-As with the previous sample, the oscillations persist up to 10 K and gradually diminish with increasing magnetic field strength.
-For this sample, the oscillation period is $\sim$ 3.0 T—nearly twice as large as that of the previous sample.